TRNisbet/laughing-octo-pancake/README.md

 ### Data Exploration
 There were no NaN(Null) values included in the dataset, so no records needed to be dropped.

 The dataset was scanned for duplicates.
-There werer 23899 records that were flagged by Python as a duplicate record.
+There were 23899 records that were flagged by Python as a potential duplicate record.
 This was approximately 9.42% of the dataset.
 'Duplicate' in this defintion would indicate all items were identical in the DataFrame.
 However, because of the size of the dataset, and the consideration that many people could have the same results when surveyed.
-The team decided to build the model using a file that contains the potential duplicate records, and a file that has had them removed.
+The team decided to build the model using a file that contains the potential duplicate records, and files that have had them removed.
 This will help determine if there is additional weighting being added to the 'duplicate' records as part of the prediction process.

 ### Duplicate Review and Removal
 The team determined that they would process the original dataset three different ways.